anconi-lab/UD-APARM/README.md

 >./ud-aparm-linux

+Each obtained file will be identified, such as (e.g.):

+F0010.0-000-NAD-000-000-000-UD-APARM.xyz

+(a single file with a distance between the two molecules equal to 10 Angstroms)

+In the file "scan-list.txt," you'll find a list of all generated geometries by UD-APARM.

 Change the input (ud-aparm.inp) for testing and use some visualization software to study the supramolecular systems obtained.

 For visualization we recomended UCSF Chimera